jaeyoonwang/Antenatal-nutrition-chatbot/README.md

-# Antenatal Nutrition Chatbot
+# Antenatal Nutrition Chatbot for Deployment in Low-resource Settings

-Streamlit application that lets you demo an antenatal nutrition assistant, manually take over the conversation as a healthcare professional in cases of concerning medical emergency, and capture reusable clinically accurate feedback that shapes future model responses.
+Streamlit application that lets you demo an antenatal nutrition assistant for low-resource settings, manually take over the conversation as a healthcare professional in cases of concerning medical emergency, and capture reusable clinically accurate feedback that shapes future model responses.

 ## Hosted App